 \subsection{Specialization to Variable-Speed Dubins MT-TSP}

-To specialize \cite{ding2022memetic} to the variable-speed Dubins MT-TSP, we remove the $\theta_k$ values from the solution encoding, and thus we remove the local search on the $\theta_k$ values as well.
+To specialize \cite{ding2022memetic} to the Variable-Speed Dubins MT-TSP, we remove the $\theta_k$ values from the solution encoding, and thus we remove the local search on the $\theta_k$ values as well.
 Additionally, during iteration $k$ of the repair step, we perform the root-finding described in Appendix \ref{subsec:memetic_review} for each $v \in \mathcal{S}_\text{speed}$, rather than for a single speed.
 We run Newton's method until either (i) $|v\Delta t_k - d(\Delta t_k)| < 0.01$, (ii) two consecutive $\Delta t_k$ iterates are the same, or (iii) we reach a maximum number of iterations $n_\text{rep}$.
 To determine $n_\text{rep}$, we ran our modification of \cite{ding2022memetic} on 10 instances with 50 targets, initially with $n_\text{rep} = 1000$.
 Newton's method never needed more than 276 iterations to succeed, so we rounded to the nearest hundred and set $n_\text{rep} = 300$.

 After performing a Newton solve for each $v$ at iteration $k$ of a repair, we have up to one $\Delta t_k$ for each $v$.
-If we have a $\Delta t_k$ for any of the $v$'s, we choose the smallest $\Delta t_k$.
-This procedure attempts to minimize $\Delta t_k$, rather than the original method from \cite{ding2022memetic}, which simply seeks a kinematically feasible $\Delta t_k$.
+If we have a $\Delta t_k$ for any $v$, we choose the smallest $\Delta t_k$.
+This procedure attempts to minimize $\Delta t_k$, rather than the method from \cite{ding2022memetic}, which only seeks a kinematically feasible $\Delta t_k$.
 While we initially attempted methods that stopped the $k$th repair iteration as soon as they found a kinematically feasible $\Delta t_k$, this resulted in fewer repairs succeeding and larger solution costs.
-This is in contrast to the close-enough MT-TSP, where we found that minimizing $\Delta t_k$ up to a tolerance resulted in higher solution cost (distance traveled) than if we stopped at a kinematically feasible $\Delta t_k$.
+This is in contrast to the Close-Enough MT-TSP, where we found that minimizing $\Delta t_k$ up to a tolerance resulted in higher cost than stopping at a kinematically feasible $\Delta t_k$.

-We additionally modified the transformation step as follows.
-During iteration $k$ of the transformation, while \cite{ding2022memetic} attempts to minimize $\Delta t_k$ for a fixed speed, we perform the minimization for each $v \in \mathcal{S}_\text{speed}$.
-We then choose the $v$ resulting in the minimum $v\Delta t_k$, aiming to minimize distance traveled.
-We use Newton's method to solve the underlying root-finding problem and perform the same clipping and termination conditions as in the repair step to handle time windows. }
+We also modified the transformation as follows.
+During iteration $k$, while \cite{ding2022memetic} attempts to minimize $\Delta t_k$ for a fixed speed, we perform minimization for each $v \in \mathcal{S}_\text{speed}$, then choose the $v$ giving the minimum $v\Delta t_k$, aiming to minimize distance traveled.
+We solve the underlying root-finding problem with Newton's method and use the same clipping and termination conditions as in the repair step to handle time windows. }